 - Your staff can be critical thinkers and solve the problems that occur if given the support and empowerment to do so.

-- Your staff are adult learners that more effectively at learning when they are doing.
+- Your staff is adult learners that more effectively at learning when they are doing.

 - Your staff will be inspired to do better when they know they are being asked to learn, stretch and grow every day.